ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 * Ctrl S and Ctrl P will stop/start (play/pause)
 * Ctrl Shift < will slow play rate down to a minimum of 0.1
 * Ctrl Shift > will increase play rate up to two times.

+These options are also available through the toolbar icons.

 ## Audio Video segments